bensim7/bensim7.github.io/README.md

 1. A Deck of 16 cards including 1 Comet card (Total 17 cards) is created at the start of the game.
 Each player receives a starting hand of 3 cards from the deck and 1 Dino Angel card from outside the deck.

-2. If the Comet is drawn by any Player, they lose the game unless they have A Dino Angel Card.
+2. If the Comet is drawn by any Player, they lose the game unless they have A Dino Angel Card and play it within 5 seconds.

 3. When Dino Angel card is clicked when the player has the comet, instead of losing the game, the Dino Angel and Comet disappear from hand and the Comet is reshuffled into the deck.